hdShang/arxiv-daily/docs/cs-CV/2025-05-03/papers/250503829v1-videollm-benchmarks-and-evaluation-a-survey.md

 ---
 layout: default
-title: VideoLLM Benchmarks and Evaluation: A Survey
+title: "VideoLLM Benchmarks and Evaluation: A Survey"
 ---

 # VideoLLM Benchmarks and Evaluation: A Survey